PTB-MR/mrpro/docs/source/data.rst

 Units
 -----
-All values in mrtwo are in SI units.
+All values in MRtwo are in SI units.
 For example, spatial dimensions are in meters, time is in seconds, and angles are in radians.
 This ensures consistency but might require conversion when interfacing with other software or hardware that uses different units, such as milliseconds for echo times or degrees for flip angles.